 - Then tap and hold or right-click the device and select Properties.

 - Select Driver, and then select Roll Back Driver.

-If this doesn’t work, we suggest you to use System Restore feature to get back to the state where it was working fine.
-Windows, usually creates a restore point whenever it installs something.
+If this doesn’t work, we suggest you use System Restore feature to get back to the state where it was working fine.
+Windows usually creates a restore point whenever it installs something.

 Let us know if this helped!